ten-protocol/go-ten/tools/obscuroscan/README.md

 # Obscuroscan

-A webapp that connects to a running Obscuro network and displays network statistics.
+A webapp that connects to a running Obscuro network, displays network statistics, and decodes encrypted rollups on testnet.

 ## Usage